Manolo Jiménez (footballer, born 1964)

-Manuel "Manolo" Jiménez Jiménez (/es/; born 26 January 1964) is a Spanish former professional footballer who played as a left-back, currently manager of Super League Greece club Aris.
+Manuel "Manolo" Jiménez Jiménez (/es/; born 26 January 1964) is a Spanish former professional footballer who played as a left-back, currently a manager.

 His career was intimately connected with Sevilla as both a player and manager, and he competed solely in La Liga with the club in the former capacity.
 He represented Spain at the 1990 World Cup.

-As a coach, Jiménez had four different spells at AEK Athens in the Super League Greece.
+As a coach, Jiménez had four spells at AEK Athens in the Super League Greece.
 Abroad, he also worked with Al-Rayyan and Al Wahda.

 Playing career

 Jiménez was born in Arahal, Province of Seville.
 He made his La Liga debut for Sevilla in 1983–84, and went on to make 413 competitive appearances over 14 seasons with his hometown club.
 He retired in June 1998 at the age of 34, after spending one year with neighbours Real Jaén in the Segunda División.

 Jiménez earned 15 caps for the Spain national team.
 He made his international debut on 12 October 1988 in a 1–1 friendly draw with Argentina played in Seville, and was selected for the 1990 FIFA World Cup squad, appearing against Uruguay in the group stage (0–0) and against Yugoslavia in the round of 16 (2–1 loss).